Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Abstract

 \section{Abstract}

 In this paper, we study the problem of minimizing a polynomial function with literals over all binary points, often referred to as \emph{pseudo-Boolean optimization.} We investigate the fundamental limits of computation for this problem by providing new necessary conditions and sufficient conditions for tractability.
-On one hand, we obtain the first intractability results for pseudo-Boolean optimization problems on signed hypergraphs with bounded rank, in terms of the treewidth of the intersection graph.
-On the other hand, we introduce the nest-set gap, a new hypergraph-theoretic notion that enables us to move beyond hypergraph acyclicity, and obtain a polynomial-size extended formulation for the pseudo-Boolean polytope of a class of signed hypergraphs whose underlying hypergraphs contain $\beta$-cycles.
+On the one hand, we obtain the first intractability results, in the best-case sense, for pseudo-Boolean optimization problems on signed hypergraphs with bounded rank, in terms of the treewidth of the intersection graph.
+Namely, first, under some mild assumptions, we show that for every sequence of hypergraphs indexed by the treewidth and with bounded rank, the complexity of solving the associated pseudo-Boolean optimization problem grows super-polynomially in the treewidth.
+Second, we show that any hypergraph of bounded rank is the underlying hypergraph of some signed hypergraph for which the corresponding pseudo-Boolean polytope has an exponential extension complexity in the treewidth.
+On the other hand, we introduce the nest-set gap, a new hypergraph-theoretic notion that enables us to define a notion of ``distance'' from the hypergaph acyclicity.
+We prove that if this distance is bounded, the pseudo-Boolean polytope admits a polynomial-size extended formulation.
+This in turn enables us to obtain a polynomial-time algorithm for a large class of pseudo-Boolean optimization problems whose underlying hypergraphs contain $\beta$-cycles.